favstats/rmdprotectr/README.md

 You can also test the password protection by going to this [GitHub pages site](https://favstats.github.io/pwtest/).
 The password is: `password`.

-## Things to consider
+## READ THIS BEFORE USING:

   - If your hosting service offers directory listing, a visitor can bypass the protection.
   - there’s no protection against brute force attack.
 Pick a very long and hard to guess password.
-  - Pasting the link directly to someone will bypass the login
+  - **Pasting the link directly to someone will bypass the login** so this is **not a very secure way to password protect your documents**.
+If you want something stronger check the links below or other alternatives.

 ## Other ways to password protect your Rmd